Particular/NServiceBus/guidelines/design-guidelines.md

 ## Connection string naming rules

-The pattern for naming connection strings is to use `NServiceBus/Persistence/{TypeOfStorage}` whereby that name is used in the `connectionStrings` block of the config file.
+The pattern for naming connection strings is `NServiceBus/Persistence/{TypeOfStorage}`.
+This name is used in the `connectionStrings` element in the config file.

 Example:
 ```